zoisite-rb/zoisite-rb/guides/source/api_app.md

 $ bin/rails db:migrate
 ```

-Now if we open our `GroupsController`, we should notice that with an API Rails
+Now if we open our `GroupsController`, we should notice that with an API Zoisite
 app we are rendering JSON data only.
 On the index action we query for `Group.all`
 and assign it to an instance variable called `@groups`.
 Passing it to `render` with the
 `:json` option will automatically render the groups as JSON.